8 Amazing Tips for a More Organized Desk

 Create a list of desk tasks

-What types of tasks do you perform at your desk?
-Do you spend time typing, reading reports, or filing papers?
+Make a quick list of common daily or weekly tasks that you perform at your desk.
+For instance, do you spend time typing, reading reports, or filing papers?
 And what about writing checks, sketching illustrations, or collating presentation materials?
-Make a quick list of common daily or weekly tasks.

 Map out areas on your desk according to tasks

 Make a quick sketch of the top of your desk and divide it into nine sections, kind of like a tic-tac-toe board.
 Write in where you’ll perform various tasks.
-For example, in what sections will you use your computer, sort through mail, or review a large printout?
+For example, in which area will you use your computer, sort through mail, or review a large printout?

 Adjust the location of computers, phones and lamps